-We were joined by Swiss guest Deborah Furrer on a three week trip to northerm Mongolia – trekking at Khovsgol and the Darkhad Depression.
+We were joined by Swiss guest Deborah Furrer on a three week trip to northerm Mongolia – trekking within Khovsgol and the Darkhad Depression.

 Khovsgol Nuur National Park in northern Mongolia is justifiably considered a highlight of Mongolia.
 But, there is so much more to it than just the lake.
 Biologists use the word ecotone for places where different habitats meet – where a forest meets a meadow or a lake meets a shore.
 Khovsgol is an ecotone on a very large scale.
 The result is a wide range of habitats – wet meadows, shallow ponds, coniferous forest, steppe woodland, open steppe, alpine meadow, high mountains and the lake and lakeshore.